 Here's a write up from www.BabyCenter.com:

-Attention all pregnant women who are stomach sleepers!
+Attention all expecting women who are stomach sleepers!
 There’s a strong possibility the Cozy Bump is about to become your new best friend.
+Sleeping on belly while pregnant?
+Now possible.

 When the video below came across my Facebook feed yesterday I couldn’t look away and a smile spread across my face.
 Where has this been all of our pregnancy days?